Sourav1429/Solved_coding_question_DSA/README.md

 1 <= i, j <= N
 A[i] % A[j] is maximum among all possible pairs of (i, j).
 Help Groot in finding the maximum value of A[i] % A[j] for some i, j.

+141) array_partition.java: Given an integer array nums of 2n integers, group these integers into n pairs (a1, b1), (a2, b2), ..., (an, bn) such that the sum of min(ai, bi) for all i is maximized.
+Return the maximized sum.